SBU-COSMOLIKE/cocoa_lsst_y1/README.md

+# LSST-Y1 COLA Chains
+This branch of the `lsst_y1` repository contains yaml files for LSST-Y1 chains to be run in Cocoa, using the COLA emulators as well as Euclid Emulator 2.

+## Description
+All chains run with LSST-Y1 Cosmic Shear, EE2 fiducial data vector, same nuisance parameter priors (pessimistic IA NLA, optimistic photo-z and shear calibration).
+The priors for cosmological parameters are the EE2 box boundaries.
+We are only considering wCDM.
+The convergence criterion is given by `R-1 < 0.005`.

+The variables are: masks (scale cuts), the emulators (EE2, COLA, COLA+10, COLA+25, COLA+100, where COLA+X means COLA with X anchors).

+**NOTE**: There are still some placeholders in the yaml files, namely `COLA_EMU_NO_ANCHOR`, `COLA_EMU_10_ANCHORS`, `COLA_EMU_25_ANCHORS` and `COLA_EMU_100_ANCHORS`.
+Before running chains, these strings need to be substituted by the actual numbers representing each chain.

+## List
+1 - EE2, M1

+2 - EE2, M2

+3 - EE2, M3

+4 - EE2, M4

+5 - EE2, M5

+6 - COLA, M1

+7 - COLA, M2

+8 - COLA, M3

+9 - COLA, M4

+10 - COLA, M5

+11 - COLA+10, M1

+12 - COLA+10, M2

+13 - COLA+10, M3

+14 - COLA+10, M4

+15 - COLA+10, M5

+16 - COLA+25, M1

+17 - COLA+25, M2

+18 - COLA+25, M3

+19 - COLA+25, M4

+20 - COLA+25, M5

+21 - COLA+100, M1

+22 - COLA+100, M2

+23 - COLA+100, M3

+24 - COLA+100, M4

+25 - COLA+100, M5

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>

 In this tutorial, we assume the user installed Cocoa via the *Conda installation* method, and the name of the Conda environment is `cocoa`.
 We also presume the user's terminal is in the folder where Cocoa was cloned.